-Portimão is one of the larger cities in the Portuguese Algarve.
+Portimão is one of the larger cities in the Algarve, Portugal.
 What are the most beautiful sights and the best things to do in Portimão?
-You can read it in this article.
+Read all about it now!

 Portimão: an introduction